Haantzy/hua_kii/README.md

+## THIS IS AN IMPLEMENTATION FOR THE SPANISH LANGUAGE

 # hua_kii ICLDC 2021
 Hua Ki'i static website version for ICLDC 2021

 ## Click here for the demo: [huakii.indigenousai.dev](https://huakii.indigenousai.dev)

 Welcome to the Hua Ki'i AI Prototype App!
 This is a quick tutorial on how to get started on your very own AI application.
-There are two methods to create your own, an easy quick start method and a better more advanced method outlined below:
+There are two methods to create your own, an easy quick

+start method and a better more advanced method outlined below:

 ## Easy: Remix Hua Ki'i on Glitch.com